Overview

 • Personal trekking gear

-• Tips for guide, chef, porter, etc
+• Tips for guide, porter, etc

 • Food (Lunch) during your stay at Leh